jbwharris/hackintosh-msi-GL72M-7RDX/README.md

 - Screen brightness still isn't working, but I do now have a control.
 It appeared after I followed these steps in [this forum post](https://www.tonymacx86.com/threads/solved-black-screen-after-upgrade-to-high-sierra.237050/page-2#post-1633911).
 - In following the same process I was able to get the sleep/wake working.
 I implemented the settings found in [RehabMan's config_HD615_620_630_640_650_spoof.plist](https://github.com/RehabMan/OS-X-Clover-Laptop-Config/blob/master/config_HD615_620_630_640_650_spoof.plist) to my config and got wake to work.
 The outstanding issue is when it wakes there is a flicker to the screen.
 - Implemented WhateverGreen Device/Property patches and finally got rid of the flicker

+### Sleep Working
+- I followed [this post](https://www.tonymacx86.com/threads/guide-msi-gf62vr-7rf-high-sierra-10-13-2.241725/) and was able to adapt the approach from a similar MSI laptop to get it working for my laptop
+- There are still some weirdness, but the machine will truly go to sleep.
+I need to activate it by going to Apple->Sleep for it to work.
+This will turn off the backlight of the keyboard and result in the power button glowing in and out blue.
+Just going to my hot corner or letting the machine just go to sleep on it's own just seems to put the monitor to sleep.
+- When the laptop wakes the light switches from blue to red, indicating that it's switched to the GTX 1050 to run.
+I'm honestly not sure how that works, since I've disabled the card, but when running that card, the brightness controls work.

 ### Restart on Shutdown Fix
 - Added FixShutdown fix in Clover Configurator